gpoore/codebraid-preview-vscode/README.md

 * **Full bidirectional scroll sync.**  This requires processing the document as `commonmark_x`, which is [CommonMark](https://commonmark.org/) plus [Pandoc extensions](https://github.com/jgm/pandoc/wiki/Roadmap).
-  `commonmark_x` has most features of normal Pandoc Markdown and continues to gain new features.
+  `commonmark_x` has most of the features in Pandoc's Markdown and continues to gain new features.

-* **Math support with [KaTeX](https://katex.org/).**  Surround LaTeX math with single dollars signs `$` for inline math or double dollar signs `$$` for block math, following standard Pandoc conventions.
+* **Math support with [KaTeX](https://katex.org/).**  Surround LaTeX math with single dollar signs `$` for inline math or double dollar signs `$$` for block math, following standard Pandoc conventions.

 * **Adjustable scroll sync directions.**  Once a preview window is open, click